John Isner sweeps tiebreakers in straight-sets win at Dallas Open

-DALLAS – John Isner won a pair of tiebreakers in a match without any service breaks, advancing to the second round of his hometown Dallas Open with a straight-sets victory over Chun-Hsin Tseng on Tuesday night.
+DALLAS – John Isner won a pair of tiebreakers in a match without any service breaks, advancing to the second round of his hometown Dallas Open with a straight-sets victory over Chun-Hsin Tseng.

 The fifth-seeded American served 22 aces in a 7-6 (5), 7-6 (1) victory that left Isner with a 498-319 career record in tiebreakers.
 The 21-year-old Tseng was playing just his 10th and 11th tiebreakers, falling to 3-8.